Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Neurologic

 Board-certified surgeons are extensively trained in neurosurgical techniques.
-With advanced diagnostic and surgical facilities, our specialist provides a comprehensive service for pets with acute and chronic spinal cord injuries and/or spinal pain.
-Our 24-hour emergency service ensures urgent cases are seen on very short notice.
+With advanced diagnostic and surgical facilities, our specialist provides comprehensive services for pets with acute and chronic spinal cord injuries and/or spinal pain.

 Patients with spinal problems undergo a detailed neurological assessment.
 While reviewing recommended treatment options with owners, the outlook and aftercare must be considered.
 Not every spinal case requires surgery and conservative management is considered, if appropriate.